 A clothes dryer uses heated air to dry the clothes that are placed in the drum and tumbled dry.

-While the key is the heated air, but it has to be able to circulate and part of the circulation process is allowing the air to be removed from the drum.
+While the key is the heated air, it has to be able to circulate.
+Once circulated, the air must be removed from the drum.

 If the air is not able to escape readily it will impede the proper drying time of the clothes in the drum.